viniciusov/MediaCleanup/README.md

 Everytime some file or folder is about to be renamed or removed, the software will wait for user to confirm, typing 'y' and pressing ENTER.

-When processing is done, it will wait for the user to press ENTER to continue until it reaches the end.
+When processing has done, it will wait for the user to press ENTER to continue until it reaches the end.

-After all the operation completed, the script gives the option to run again if the user type 'r' and press ENTER.
+After all operations have finished, the script gives the option to run again if the user type 'r' and press ENTER.

 ##### *ps.3: May occur issues with your OS Terminal when displaying long lists of files/folders due its limited number of lines.*
 ##### *I recommend changing the Terminal preferences to the MAXIMUM scrollback or screen buffer size.*